Andrehatlo/andrehatlo.github.io/_pages/about.md

 ### Rørkjøp

-Hired after writing a bachelor thesis on [Machine Learning in an E-Commercial Business](https://drive.google.com/open?id=1ZTvTA2Uo2WnMI_grts0aJcPWlR_Hje06) for Rørkjøp AS.
+* Hired after writing a bachelor thesis on [Machine Learning in an E-Commercial Business](https://drive.google.com/open?id=1ZTvTA2Uo2WnMI_grts0aJcPWlR_Hje06) for Rørkjøp AS.

-In this thesis my main work area in the group was to implement a working machine learning solution code base for Rørkjøp AS.
+In the thesis my main work area in the group was to implement a working machine learning solution code base for Rørkjøp AS.
 This entailed setting up a machine learning system that was taught by looking at customers personalised data sets for each unique customer, based on their previous shopping pattern and return personal product recommendations.

     Technologies utilised:
       - Linux